Get a Bluetooth speaker that lets you listen to your music anywhere

 - Expensive

-The Bose SoundLink Revolve+ beautiful low-end tones never sound muddy, and its clear and consistent treble tones make listening to any music a real treat.

-Best Built-in Radio: Sbode Bluetooth Speaker
+Best built-in radio: TREBLAB FX100 Bluetooth Speaker

 I know it may seem weird, but some people (including myself) still love listening to the radio.
-The built-in FM tuner on the Sbode Bluetooth Speaker makes it easy to catch your favorite local station.
-This inexpensive speaker may only have an 8-hour battery life, but it sounds quite good for the price.
-Plus, if you have two Sbode Bluetooth speakers, you can pair them together, which not only increases your sound output but also creates a true wireless stereo system.
+The built-in FM tuner on the TREBLAB FX100 makes it easy to catch your favorite local station.
+It's also rough and tough for outdoor use.
+Plus, if you have two TREBLAB FX100s, you can pair them together, which increases your sound output and creates a true wireless stereo system.

 Pros: